alphagov/paas-tech-docs/source/documentation/getting_started/get_started.md

 Your department, agency or team must have a GOV.UK PaaS account.
 This account is called an organisation, or [org](orgs_spaces_users.html#organisations).
 Sign up for an org account at [https://www.cloud.service.gov.uk/signup](https://www.cloud.service.gov.uk/signup).

-Once your department, agency or team has an org account, you will need an individual account.
-Ask your [org manager](orgs_spaces_users.html#org-manager) to authorise the creation of your individual account.
+Once your department, agency or team has an org account, you will need a personal account.
+Ask your [org manager](orgs_spaces_users.html#org-manager) to authorise the creation of your personal account.

-The GOV.UK PaaS is hosted in two locations, London and Ireland.
+The GOV.UK PaaS is hosted in two regions, London and Ireland.
 The GOV.UK PaaS team creates all new orgs on the London-based GOV.UK PaaS by default.
 If you already have an account on the Ireland-based GOV.UK PaaS and request a new org, we will create this new org and account on the London-based GOV.UK PaaS, and you will have two separate accounts.

 To provide you with an account, we need to store some personal data about you.
 Please see our [privacy notice](https://www.cloud.service.gov.uk/privacy-notice) for details.

-Once you have an individual account, you can access either the [London-based](http://admin.london.cloud.service.gov.uk/) or the [Ireland-based](http://admin.cloud.service.gov.uk/) GOV.UK PaaS admin tool (requires sign in), depending on where your org is hosted.
+Once you have a personal account, you can access either the [London](https://admin.london.cloud.service.gov.uk/) or the [Ireland](https://admin.cloud.service.gov.uk/) GOV.UK PaaS admin tool (requires sign in), depending on which region your org is hosted in.
 This tool allows you to, depending on your user role permissions, view and manage your [orgs](orgs_spaces_users.html#organisations), [spaces](orgs_spaces_users.html#spaces) and [users](orgs_spaces_users.html#users-and-user-roles) without using the command line.

 Contact us by emailing [gov-uk-paas-support@digital.cabinet-office.gov.uk](mailto:gov-uk-paas-support@digital.cabinet-office.gov.uk) if you have any questions.